 With the 2022 Title 24, Part 6 update, three new multifamily chapters were introduced, consolidating the applicable residential and nonresidential requirements for multifamily dwelling units and common use areas into a single location.
 The new construction requirements were structured by application to dwelling unit or common use area and by building component, consistent with the residential and nonresidential structures.
-The additions and alterations chapter retained consistent structure with the residential and nonresidential additions and alterations chapters, and so it did not undergo the recommended reorganization.
+The additions and alterations chapter retained consistent structure with the residential and nonresidential and nonresidential additions and alterations chapters, and so it did not undergo the recommended reorganization.
 Pulling the requirements together from the residential and nonresidential 2019 requirements without significant revision resulted in many areas that require more context for clarity, compounding the industry struggles to navigate the multifamily additions and alterations requirements.

-The sections below summarize how the Energy Code, Reference Appendices, ACM Reference Manuals, and compliance documents would be modified by the proposed change.50 See Section 10 of this report for detailed proposed revisions to code language.
+The sections below summarize how the Energy Code, Reference Appendices, ACM Reference Manuals, and compliance documents would be modified by the proposed change.
+See Section 10 of this report for detailed proposed revisions to code language.

-9.1.3.1 Specific Purpose and Necessity of Proposed Code Changes Each proposed change to language in Title 24, Part 1 and Part 6 as well as the reference appendices to Part 6 are described below.
+Each proposed change to language in Title 24, Part 1 and Part 6 as well as the reference appendices to Part 6 are described below.
 See Section 10.2 of this report for marked-up code language.